Unless you had an exceptional upbringing, processing emotions will not come naturally to you!

 Attachment/addiction to your emotions – We are subconsciously addicted to feeling stuck and we seek out experiences that keep us there.
 As with the other tendencies, at its root it is a lack of awareness issue.

 Projection of emotions – Certain emotions go unacknowledged within us, and instead we remark on them in others (projection).
 Or we might become consumed by an inauthentic emotion, that conceals the more authentic one that we need to deal with.
-For example, we might feel insecure instead of feeling uncertainty, which is actually a lot more terrifying.
+For example, we might feel insecure instead of feeling uncertain, which is actually a lot more terrifying.

 Volcanic emotions – Acting on emotions despite destructive consequences.

-9 step process for processing emotions
+9 steps to processing emotions

-1. ‘see it’
+1. ‘See it’

 With the support of presence (awareness/mindfulness) we are able to see that we have identified with a feeling/emotion.